 When out in the desert, your best chance of shelter is your vehicle.
 It should be able to protect you from the harsh heat during the day and the freezing temperatures at night.
 A vehicle has more chances of being spotted by rescuers, too.

-Now, if the going really gets tough and you somehow got lost while hiking, you can try to find a rock ledge or crevice, just like this prepper.
-Before you bunker in though, make sure that there are no dangerous animals lurking about.
-If you aren’t lucky enough to find a cave, ledge or crevice, you’ll have to do what the desert animals do: dig a hole in the ground.
+Now, if the going gets tough and you somehow get lost while hiking, you can try to find a rock ledge or crevice, just like the guy in the video above.
+Before you bunker in, though, make sure that no dangerous animals are lurking about.
+If you aren’t lucky enough to find a cave, ledge, or crevice, you’ll have to do what desert animals do: dig a hole in the ground.

-Keep Warm At Night
+Keep Warm at Night

 While temperatures can soar high during the day, they can significantly plummet once the sun sets.
-Proper clothing and protective gear like wool or space blankets can help you conserve heat.
+Proper clothing and protective gear like wool or space blankets can help conserve heat.
 Make a campfire to keep warm and to ward off potential predators.

-Make H2O A Priority
+Make H2O a Priority

 It’s not impossible, but the process itself can be quite taxing.
-If you ever run out of water, you can try to dig beneath creek beds or build solar stills.
-Again, these methods take a bit of work, so try to do them in the morning, when the sun isn’t fully up yet.
-If you happen to have some clear plastic with you and can see some vegetation, you can try to collect plant transpiration or dew.
+If you ever run out of water, try to dig beneath creek beds or build solar stills.
+Again, these methods take a bit of work, so do them in the morning, when the sun isn’t fully up yet.
+If you happen to have clear plastic with you and can see some vegetation, you can try to collect plant transpiration or dew.

 Is it safe to drink cactus water?
-You wouldn’t want to count on these desert plants.
-Ingesting their juices can make your stomach turn and cause a bad bout of diarrhea, which can further cause dehydration, so proceed with caution.
+You wouldn’t want to count on this desert plant.
+Ingesting its juice can make your stomach turn and cause a bad bout of diarrhea, which can further cause dehydration, so proceed with caution.

 Don’t Lose That Water

-Try to limit activity especially during the day as this would cause you to lose more water.
+Try to limit activity, especially during the day, as this would cause you to lose more water.
 Find yourself a nice shade to conserve your energy.
 Move during the night instead.
-There’s no heat to sap your energies out and the physical activity helps to stave off the freezing temperatures as well.
+There’s no heat to sap your energy out and the physical activity helps to stave off the freezing temperatures as well.

 Food Can Wait